sharpest-minds/hiring-tips/mentorship.md

 	- Model building
 	- Model deployment
  - *Suggestion*: Set up a GitHub repo, and have mentee submit PRs for your approval
- - *Sugegstion*: encourage mentee to write blog posts about significant milesetons
+ - *Suggestion*: encourage mentee to write blog posts about significant milesetons
  - **TODO**: Link to some resources on structuring a data science project
  - **pro-tip:** Try and structure workflow like you would in an industry setting. (e.g. agile/scrum, CI/CD tooling)
  - **TODO**: list useful tools for remote collaboration